Milan Things to Do: Top 10 Must-See Attractions

 Today, unfortunately, little remains of this network of canals which is still a fundamental part of the city but for a different reason.

 The Naviglio Grande area is the beating heart of Milanese nightlife.
-Here you can find excellent restaurants and places to spend a nice evening.
-In many places in this area, there is happy hour: with the purchase of the drink (only one drink), which is sometimes at a fixed price and sometimes you pay according to what is ordered, you can also eat from a buffet.
+Here, you can find excellent restaurants and places to spend a nice evening.
+Many places in this area offer happy hour: for the purchase of a drink (only one drink), which is sometimes at a fixed price and sometimes paid according to what is ordered, you can also eat from a buffet.

 This is a great solution if you don’t want to spend much on dinner but still want a nice evening in Milan.